eandf/DocuInsight/analyzer/README.md

 ### Step 4: Run it

-Follow the same steps for running it but now do it in the pod instance of your personal computer
+Follow the same steps for running it but now do it in the cloud instance instead of your personal computer